 How Chefs Plate Works

 The mystique about how meal kit deliveries worked intrigued me until I tried it out for myself.
-My friend gave me a free week to try out (I can’t say no to free meals!).
+My friend gave me a free week of meals to try out (I can’t say no to free meals!).
 I can attest that it is very straight forward.

 Basically you sign up for a Chefs Plate account, then you: